New Zealand North Island is an adventurer’s dream. Cast eyes over best things to do in the Coromandel Peninsula and you’ll see why.

 Ride along the Driving Creek Railway

 Take a ride along the Driving Creek Railway through the hills of Coromandel.
-It offers some of the best sightseeing in Coromandel Peninsula.
+It offers some of the finest sightseeing in Coromandel Peninsula.
 The train, the only mountain rail in New Zealand, was built by a local potter who wanted to access the clay around his land.
 He wanted to make the area an environmentally renewable park.

 The working trains take wood and clay to the workshops.
 As the pine trees are cut for use, indigenous trees replace them.
 The train meanders over viaducts and spirals up hills.
 Passengers can view the landscape from all sides.